-Let's assume five people click on your ad and the price is $0.5 for each click.
-One of these five users buys your product for $10.
+To explain what Amazon ACoS is, let’s assume five users click on your ad, and the price is $0.5 per click.
+One of them buys your product with a sale price of $10.

 Accordingly, your ACoS would be 25%.

-If you want to become a successful Amazon seller, you have to keep your costs under control.
+If you want to become a successful Amazon seller, you need to keep your costs under control.

-Let's take a closer look at the relationship between ACoS and profit.
-There a few metrics you should keep in mind when planning an Amazon PPC campaign:
+Let’s take a closer look at the Amazon ACoS and its related metrics.
+There are some key metrics to keep in mind when running an Amazon PPC campaign:

-Finally, there are two ACoS metrics that every Amazon seller needs to know:
+Finally, there are two essential metrics related to ACoS that every Amazon seller needs to know:

 In any case, you don’t want to lose money when running Amazon ads.

-If your ACoS is as high as your profit before deducting advertising costs, it's a break-even ACoS.
+If your ACoS is as high as your Profit before ACoS (profit margin before deducting advertising costs), it’s a Break-Even ACoS.

 In general, you want to make money.

-Therefore, your ACoS needs to be lower than your profit margin before deducting advertising costs.
+Therefore, your ACoS needs to be lower than your Profit before ACoS (profit margin before deducting advertising costs).
 This is what every seller wants to achieve.

-Amazon's Algorithm analyzes the sales velocity of a product to determine its rankings.
-If your sales velocity increases, your ranking will automatically improve.
+Amazon’s Algorithm analyzes a product’s sales velocity to determine its ranking.
+If the sales velocity increases, your SEO ranking will also increase.

 Most sellers need some time to build a profitable Amazon Business.
-The average Amazon seller needs 6 months to 1 year to turn a profit:
+The average Amazon seller needs six months to 1 year to turn a profit:

-Especially in high-competition niches, it's totally okay to spend more money on advertising to increase your brand awareness, increase your sales on Amazon, and become a successful Amazon seller in the long run.
+Especially with new products and in high-competition niches, it’s okay to spend more money on advertising to increase your sales on Amazon.

 If you want to run successful campaigns, you’ve to choose relevant keywords.

 Imagine you sell waterproof bottles for people who do sports.
-Then, it would be a better idea to target the keyword "waterproof bottles", instead of "bottles".
+Then, it would be better to target the keyword “waterproof bottle” instead of “bottle”.

-Also, you've to choose keywords with high demand and low competition.
-If there are thousands of sellers targeting the same keyword, your ACoS will skyrocket.
+Also, you’ve to choose keywords with high demand and low competition.
+If thousands of sellers target the same keyword, your average ACoS will skyrocket.